Bluefinger/bevy_rand/tutorial/02-basic-usage.md

 # Basic Usage with `GlobalEntropy`

 At the simplest case, using `GlobalEntropy` directly for all random number generation, though this does limit how well systems using `GlobalEntropy` can be parallelised.
+This is because `GlobalEntropy` is a query to access a single entity with a mutable reference to the `Entropy` component.
 All systems that access `GlobalEntropy` will run serially to each other.

 ```rust
 use bevy_prng::ChaCha8Rng;